doongeon/doongeon/README.md

 ### Hi there 👋

 - 🌱 Junior Software Engineer
-- 👨‍🎓 Graduated Department of statistics in Kyungpook National Univ.
+- 👨‍🎓 Graduated from the Department of Statistics, Kyungpook National University
+- 🤔 Actively looking for a job in software development

 #### Activities